Cookie Consent by Free Privacy Policy Generator website

 Watch some videos about the planning application:

-• an updated Biodiversity Net Gain report which continues to demonstrate a comprehensive package of enhancement measures, including planting, screening and habitat creation.
+• An updated Biodiversity Net Gain report which continues to demonstrate a comprehensive package of enhancement measures, including planting, screening and habitat creation.
 Also now included is a recommendation to increase river biodiversity off site.

-• details of the removal of the holding objection from National Highways.
+• Details of the removal of the holding objection from National Highways.

-• responses to the Environment Agency and Internal Drainage Board.
+• Responses to the Environment Agency and Internal Drainage Board.

-• responses to comments from Natural England.
+• Responses to comments from Natural England.

-• responses to comments from CYC Drainage and Ecology Officers.
+• Responses to comments from CYC Drainage and Ecology Officers.

 Top of page